Snow Farm is a nonprofit organization and we keep our prices as low as possible while offering high value.

 |3 or more||$70,000|

-Once per year, there is a non-refundable $25 registration fee
+Once per year, there is a non-refundable $25/person registration fee.

-- Anyone with a positive diagnosis, symptoms, or exposure to COVID-19 within two weeks of a class starting should let us know immediately so we can process a refund.
+Anyone with a positive diagnosis, symptoms, or exposure to someone with COVID-19 or symptoms within two weeks of arrival at Snow Farm should not attend a workshop.
+Please notify us as soon as possible so we can process your cancellation.

-- Those who need to cancel for any other reason are asked to confirm plans no later than two weeks prior to the start of a class.
-Planning for your arrival means purchasing supplies, making a commitment to the instructor, and in the case of a full class, holding a spot that someone else might like.
-As we re-open, it will help us immensely if students avoid cancelling at the last minute except in the case of illness or similar emergency.
+If your plans change for reasons other than illness, please notify us a soon as possible and no later than two weeks prior to the start of a class.
+Planning for your visit means purchasing supplies, making a commitment to the instructor, and holding space for you in the class that someone else might like.
+It helps us immensely if students avoid cancelling at the last minute except in the case of illness or emergency.